Vertumnus/garmin-ioBrokerVis/README.md

     > Provide the password for the user

+5. Greeting

+    > This setting is available only on devices with a Glance List.
+Specify here a greeting (or description) for the item of this Widget in the list.

+    > As default the setting has the phrase `ioBrokerVis`

 ## Icon List

 Take a look in the separate [document](./doc/iconlist.html) with the icon list.

+## Troubleshooting

+### Why is there no Icon?

+Please check your configuration, if you have specified a valid icon as `type`.

+### Why shows the _Object_ a `?` or a wrong state?

+Check the associated `get` attribute, if you have specified a valid ioBroker state id.
+Take a look at the object tree in your ioBroker instance.
+Check also, if the chosen user has the authorization to read the state.

+### Why does the switch not change or doesn't work the trigger on tabbing?

+Check if the chosen user has the authorization to write to the state.

 ## Open Tasks